spiffe/spiffe/community/vendor-companies-engagement-procedure.md

 #### Objective

-To ensure effective communication and support for SaaS consumers using the SPIFFE specification by designating responsible technical contacts.
+To ensure effective communication and support for vendor product or service consumers using the SPIFFE specification by designating responsible technical contacts.

 #### Guidelines

 ##### Designation of Contacts

-* Each SaaS company that directs their customers to the SPIFFE Slack channel must designate two technical contacts.
+* Each vendor company that directs their customers to the SPIFFE Slack channel must designate two technical contacts.
 * These contacts will serve as the primary point of contact for addressing queries and facilitating communication between the customers and the SPIFFE